cafeibit/Azure-Data-Engineering/readme.md

  3. Azure DevOps - Create a build pipeline (CI)
  4. Azure DevOps - Create a release pipeline (CD)

-* We can override the default language by specifying the language magic command %<language> at the beginning of a cell.
-The supported magic commands are:
-  *   %python
-  *   %r
-  *   %scala
-  *   %sql

-  Notebooks also support a few auxiliary magic commands:
-  *   %sh: Allows you to run shell code in your notebook
-  *   %fs: Allows you to use dbutils filesystem commands
-  *   %md: Allows you to include various types of documentation, including text, images, and mathematical formulas and equations.

 * CI/CD Lab: Distinct Articles

   In the cell provided below, we count the number of distinct articles in our data set.